-The school's Staff Code of Conduct sets out our expectations of staff and is available to all staff members.
+The school's Staff Behaviour Policy/Code of Conduct [GSWP and AUP] sets out our expectations of staff and is signed by/available to all staff members.

 Children who may be particularly vulnerable

 Some children may have an increased risk of abuse.
 It is important to understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures that fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and a reluctance on the part of some adults to accept that abuse can occur.